 |---|---|---|

-| Freemium Business Model | Attracts large user base; low customer acquisition costs; rapid user growth | Conversion rate critical for profitability; continuous feature development |
+| Freemium Business Model | Attracts a large user base; low customer acquisition costs; rapid user growth | Conversion rate critical for profitability; continuous feature development |

 | Subscription Business Model | Predictable revenue; ongoing customer relationships; opportunities for upselling | Requires continuous value delivery; emphasis on retention and satisfaction |

-| On-demand Business Model | Real-time service delivery; leverages gig economy; high convenience | Pricing fluctuations, dependency on user ratings, logistic complexities |
+| On-Demand Business Model | Real-time service delivery; leverages the gig economy; high convenience | Pricing fluctuations, dependency on user ratings, and logistic complexities |

-| Aggregator Business Model | Centralized platform; standardized customer experience; economies of scale | Relies on provider quality, competitive market, complex logistics |
+| Aggregator Business Model | Centralized platform; standardized customer experience; economies of scale | Relies on provider quality, competitive market, and complex logistics |

 | Marketplace Business Model | Connects buyers and sellers; scalable; low inventory costs | High competition; platform management complexities |